kaitersgonnakait/gorelik.net/_posts/2017/2017-10-19-why-is-it-impossible-to-set-deadlines-for-data-science-projects.md

 ## Missing information

 Now, let's talk about another, even bigger problem, the missing information.
-I'm not talking about "dirty data" -- a situation where some values in the dataset are missing, input errors, or fields that change their meaning over the time.
+I'm not talking about "dirty data" &mdash; a situation where some values in the dataset are missing, input errors, or fields that change their meaning over the time.
 These are severe problems but not as tough as the problem I'm about to talk about in this post.

 When a software engineer writes a plotting program, they know when it doesn't work: the image is either created or not.
 And if the image isn't created, the programmer knows that something wrong and has to be fixed.
 When a programmer writes a compression program, they know when they made a mistake: if the program does not compress a file, or if the result isn't readable.
 The programmer knows that there must be a fixable bug in his or her code.